SebastienSchaub/ImageJ/README.md

 ## Corrections

-<li> 02/11/2022 : small correction due to errors when applying with an ROI
+<li> 02/11/2022 : small correction due to errors when applying with an ROI</li>
+<li> 03/11/2022 : Corretion of Export and now you can export either in JPG or TIF</li>

 ## references